 Recently I’ve noticed the call of a Very Loud Bird I don’t recall hearing outside my window in the morning.
 It is entirely likely it’s been there all along, I just never had the space to listen pre-lockdown.
-Does anyone know what kind of bird this is?

 It brought to mind Olivier Messiaen’s seminal work “Quatuor pour Fin du Temps” (Quartet for the End of Time), a work suffused with bird song as are many of his compositions.
 Messiaen was fascinated by birds - the first movement of the Quatuor sees the clarinet and violin imitate a nightingale and blackbird to an off-kilter accompaniment in the cello and piano.

 First have a listen to these two short links of a blackbird and nightingale…..

 Here is an utterly delightful one minute video of Messiaen singing/speaking the bird calls himself and then his wife, Yvonne Loriod, demonstrating on the piano how his music imitates the sounds.
 I promise you, this might be the most wonderful minute of your entire day.

 I used to doze off when I heard this piece.
 But I had so many friends who worshiped it.
 The question in my mind, then, was not “what’s the big deal?” but rather “what am I missing?”
 One summer during an epic drive I was determined to figure it out and I listened over and over to the work.
 Then, on a stretch of road headed south to New London, the entire piece suddenly just clicked for me; I had finally “got it.”
 It was worth the wait.

 The great Todd Palmer played the third movement, “Abîme des Oiseaux” (Abyss of the Birds) at NCMF in 2009.
 Here are my program notes from the concert.

 OLIVIER MESSIAEN (1908 – 1992)